mitre/codi-fhir-pprl-ig/input/pagecontent/implementation.md

 This page contains the implementation requirements for PPRL.

 #### Patient Resource
-The Patient Information System FHIR Server's Patient resources MUST provide the following attributes:
+The Patient Information System FHIR Server's Patient resources must support the following attributes, which are also declared must support by US Core:

 * birthDate
 * birthSex